 Transhuman: As of Fusion, parts of Samus' suit are fused to her nervous system, and she's part Metroid and Chozo.
-Despite that, she does still resemble a human.
+Despite that, she still resembles a human.

 Wall Crawl: The Spider Ball.
 It is limited to magnetic surfaces in Prime, but since Samus can combine it with the Boost Ball to force herself away from one place and stick to another, it was necessary.

 Walk, Don't Swim: How Samus handles water; becomes less of a problem with the gravity suit or gravity boost.

 Wall Jump: Generally becomes redundant when she gets the space jump and screw attack, except for Prime 2 and 3, where the Space Jump and Screw Attack are used in tandem for wall jumping.

 You Don't Look Like You: Samus's appearance in the post-game screens from Fusion looks radically different than the appearance established in Zero Mission and the Prime series, with much lighter (and wilder) blond hair, and an almost completely different build.

 Achilles' Heel: They're really weak to ice attacks, but the SR388 and Tallon IV strands outgrow this weakness eventually, trading it for others.
 The Super Metroid was also ice beam proof but Mother Brain managed to kill it, and that was after she lost the hyper beam.

 Depending on the Writer: The Omega Metroid and Queen Metroids of Fusion and Other M are nothing like their original counterparts from Metroid II, beyond basic appearance.
 This can be explained by Fusion and Other M having a different director than Metroid II.

 The infant Tallon Metroid, an artificial state that exits the egg less developed than even a larval Metroid.
 The Space Pirates created them to be more manageable Metroids that would serve as portable batteries, unfortunately they are mindlessly aggressive, flinging themselves with reckless abandon at all living things and can mature beyond the larval stage within seconds if they make contact with a large enough concentration of phazon (a puddle is enough).